rikosintie/Discovery/docs/usage.md

 $ ./chrome --allow-file-access-from-files
 ```

-Now you can open procurve.html in chrome and view the report.
+Now you can open procurve.html in Chrome and view the report.
 If you use this feature often, you can create an alias in the `~/.zshrc` file

 ```bash
 # start chrome and allow local file read